spiros-zer/NotificationSystem/README.md

 # Notification System Plugin

-## Table of Contents
+The notification system plugin offers a straight-forward way to display notifications to the player.
+It uses the **CommonUI plugin** for the notification widget, so in order for the plugin to work as expected the CommonUI is necessary.

 <!-- TOC -->

 ## Core Overview
-The notification system plugin offers a straight-forward way to display notifications to the player.
-It uses the **CommonUI plugin** for the notification widget.
+The order with which the modules are laid out below is very important as they are built on top of each other.
+Do not move to the next one if you have not fully understand the one before.
+The code has been extensively commented and is advised to check the corresponding part while going through the modules.

 ### Notification Action Context
 `NotificationActionContext.h` provides an enum that describes the context of the notification's action the player interacted with.
+>Out-of-box supported contexts are `Accept, Declined, Cancelled, Killed and Default`.

 ### NotificationAction
 `NotificationAction.h` provides a struct that describes the action that a notification can have.
 The action itself has a [Notification Action Context](#notification-action-context), text and an equality operator is provided for implementation purposes.